Mill House and The Wharf, Sutton Courtenay: Architecture and description

 Asquith's grandson, Mark Bonham Carter, described the house in his Introduction to Margot Asquith's autobiography, republished in 1962.
 "It was an unattractive house and did not escape the vulgarity which hangs around the Thames Valley."
 Pevsner describes Cave's overall style as "neo-William-and-Mary".
-The Wharf is a two-storey house constructed built with English bond red bricks.
+The Wharf is a two-storey house built with English bond red bricks.
 The Mill House is also in brick and dates from the 18th century with earlier elements, and later additions undertaken by Cave.
 Walton House, again in red brick, although this time in Flemish bond, is early 19th century, again with Cave-designed embellishments.
 The barn in the grounds of the Wharf, overlooking the River Thames, was converted by Cave into a retreat for Margot Asquith in 1913.

 The Wharf, Mill House and Walton House all have Grade II designations.
 The Barn is also listed Grade II.